 Usually, some people tend to be more affected than others when it comes to food poisoning.
-This happen due to factors like age, immunity, sex and environment.
+This happens due to factors like age, immunity, sex and environment.

-For instance, while it’s obvious that people should always wash their hands before food preparation, the study surprisingly found out that people who adhere to this simple practice was quite low.
+For instance, while it’s obvious that people should always wash their hands before food preparation, the study surprisingly found out that people who adhere to this simple practice is quite low.